check_circle error info report

 What is an oshibori?

-An oshibori is simply a damp towel intended to help you clean yourself when running water isn’t available.
-It is generally known for providing comfort and is a telltale sign of excellent service.
-It is common to see them served in Japanese restaurants, bars, airports, and even long-distance trains (such as the Shinkansen).
+In general, it is known for providing comfort and is a hallmark of excellent service.
+It is common to see them served in Japanese restaurants, bars, airports, and even on long-distance trains (such as the Shinkansen).
 Oshibori are also served on JR Express trains throughout Japan.

-Simply put, an oshibori is a small white towel that has been soaked in clean water (cold or hot).
+Simply put, an oshibori is a small white towel that has been soaked in clean water—either cold or hot.
 The water is then wrung out, leaving the towel damp but not dripping.
 It is then folded or rolled up and placed in plastic bags or containers to keep it moist.

 Oshibori - Traditional Japanese towel